View Jay Rosdail's Obituary on https://qctimes.com/ and share memories

 May 4, 1949-June 21, 2019

-KNOXVILLE, IA-Jay R. Rosdail, 70, of Knoxville, IA, formerly of DeWitt, IA, and Welton, IA, passed away Friday, June 21, 2019, in Knoxville, IA, following a lengthy illness.

-Jay graduated from Pomeroy High School, Waldorf College, and South Dakota State University.
-He worked in the seed industry most of his adult life.
-While living in DeWitt and Welton, Jay participated in a Quad City church's singles club and Sitmacher ski club.
+KNOXVILLE, IA-Jay Rosdail, 70, of Knoxville, formerly DeWitt, and Welton, passed away Friday, June 21, 2019.
+After graduation from South Dakota State University he worked in the seed industry.
+While in DeWitt and Welton, Jay participated in a Quad Cities church's singles club and Sitmacher ski club.

-In 1981, he and Ruth Andrews were married in DeWitt, IA.
-The family settled in Knoxville, IA.
+In 1981, he and Ruth Andrews were married in DeWitt.
+The family settled in Knoxville.

-Jay is survived by his wife, Ruth Andrews Rosdail; son Jacob (Ashley) and granddaughter Avery Jean, of Kearney, NE; son Andrew of Minneapolis, MN; mother Milly Rosdail Ozinga of Panora, IA; five siblings and Ruth's three siblings.
+Jay is survived by his wife, Ruth; son Jacob (Ashley) and granddaughter Avery, of Kearney, NE; son Andrew of Minneapolis, MN; mother, Milly Rosdail Ozinga, five siblings and Ruth's siblings.

-Jay was preceded in death by his father James, and a sister, Leanne Louise Rosdail.

-Funeral services were held at Good Shepherd Lutheran Church in Knoxville with committal services following at Union Cemetery, Pomeroy, IA.
-Williams Funeral Home in Knoxville was in charge of arrangements.http://www.williamsfhknoxville.com/

 Published in Quad-City Times on July 9, 2019